CoffeeAndLoot/FreshMeat/README.md

 It will automatically close Awakened PoE Trade, update the Beast widget with the latest pricing, and then restart Awakened PoE Trade once the update is complete.

+Note: League selection is based upon Awakened PoE Trade configuration.
+If you have Standard league selected in Awakened PoE Trade, then Standard league will be used for the pricing.
+If you have a different league selected, then that league will be used for the pricing.

 ## Known Issues / Limitations
 * English language only.
-* Only supports the Sanctum league (league configuration in a future update).
+* ~~Only supports the Sanctum league (league configuration in a future update).~~
-* Only creates beasts whose price is greater than 9 chaos orb.
+* Only creates beasts whose price is greater than 9 chaos orbs.
-* Overwrites the existing "Beast" widget in Awakened PoE Trade with the new entries.
+* Overwrites the existing "Beast" entries in Awakened PoE Trade with the new entries.

 ## Future Enhancements
-* Add support for league selection.
+* ~~Add support for league selection.~~
 * Add support for other languages.
 * Add a UI to configure the application.